w3f/polkadot-wiki/docs/kusama-social-recovery.md

 Now you need to provide the following information:

 `trusted social recovery helpers` - A list of accounts that you trust.
 These can help you if you lose the private key.
 Since setting up a recoverable account is required to lock up KSMs, better to ensure your account has enough transferable balance to cover it.
-As you select more recovery helpers, more KSMs will be required to lock up.
+As you select additional recovery helpers, more KSMs will be required to stay locked up.

 `recovery threshold` - The number of friends is required to submit a `vouchRecovery` transaction in order to recover the account.